 - Science-based courses like physics, biology and astronomy

 - Test prep for LSAT and MSAT

-They offer a number of other subjects as well, including entrepreneurship.
-Khan Academy doesn't offer college-level courses, but their courses do offer a solid foundation for learning just about any subject.
+They offer several other subjects as well, including entrepreneurship.
+Khan Academy doesn’t offer college-level courses, but their courses do offer a solid foundation for learning just about any subject.

 Code.org is a non-profit organization that seeks to teach kids about computer science through free online courses.
 They’ve help facilitate computer science education in many school districts in the United States and has a lot of free courses online for every age group from K through 12.

 edX hosts online college-level courses in a wide array of subjects.
 You can take classes from more than 100 colleges and universities.